 The Magento 2 subscription and recurring payments module also allows sending automatic email alerts on various events related to customer subscriptions.
 For example, you can send notifications on the purchase of a subscription product, end of the trial period, as well as subscription pause or cancellation.

 As for the backend management of subscriptions, the Amasty extension provides admins with some other useful features.
-Magento admins can view all essential details on each subscription in a dedicated grid.
+Magento admins can view all essential details on each subscription plan in a dedicated grid.
 Moreover, you can define which of your products will be available only on a subscription basis or as a regular purchase, as well as assign both options.
 It is also possible to manage subscription fees for each item individually.
 This way, you can set trial prices, initial fees, and discounts per product.

 Note that if you need to integrate the extension with the Stripe payment method, you should have a